nicolas-goudry/earth-view/README.md

 ```

 > [!TIP]
 > Currently, the systemd service is not automatically started.
-To manually start it, you can use the following commands after applying your configuration:
+To manually start it, you can use the following command after applying your configuration:
 >
 > ```shell
-> # NixOS module
-> sudo systemctl start earth-view.timer
->
-> # Home Manager module
 > systemctl --user start eath-view.timer
 > ```

-> [!WARNING]
-> When using the NixOS module with GNOME and a custom background image was already set, you have to reset it in order for the service to work:
->
-> ```shell
-> gsettings reset org.gnome.desktop.background picture-uri
-> gsettings reset org.gnome.desktop.background picture-uri-dark
-> ```
->
-> You may also have to logout and login again to see the background applied.

 ### `enable`